Implant Treatment for Tooth Replacement

 Very successful implant treatment can be achieved for these patients that restores masticatory function, improves nutrition, and significantly improves their quality.
 A complete snap on denture can be supported on a few implants and removed for cleaning.
 Or, a fixed hybrid overdenture can be attached to as few as four implants for the most lifelike function and appearance.

-Dr. Hagood works in collaboration with the area’s finest implant surgery specialists to ensure your implant treatment succeeds.
-A diagnostic workup to ensure success will include 3D CBT imaging, and implant placement will be guided by this imaging for precision.
-If your bone tissue will need development prior to implant placement, a preferred surgeon will perform this procedure as well.
-Moderate IV sedation will make your implant related surgical procedure(s) fast and comfortable.
+A diagnostic workup to ensure success will include 3D CBCT imaging, and implant placement will be guided by this imaging for precision.
+If your bone tissue will need development prior to implant placement, a preferred surgeon, Dr. Wilkins will perform this procedure as well.
+Medication can prescribed to make your implant related surgical procedure(s) fast and comfortable.
 Special surgical techniques will be used so your healing is accelerated.

-After osseointegration of the implant(s) is completed, the surgeon will inform Dr. Hagood that you are ready for the prosthetic portion of your treatment.
-Dr. Hagood will order the prosthesis that is customized for your mouth, he will attach the prosthetic tooth or teeth, and maintain your oral health subsequent to implant placement.
+After osseointegration of the implant(s) is completed, you will be ready for the prosthetic portion of your treatment.
+Dr. Hagood and Dr. Wilkins will order the prosthesis that is customized for your mouth, and will attach the prosthetic tooth or teeth, and maintain your oral health subsequent to implant placement.
 You will be instructed in how to best clean your mouth, and your regular oral hygiene visits will include procedures to maintain healthy gum tissue around your implant(s).

 Learn What Is Possible for You

-Dr. Hagood will compassionately and carefully guide you in understanding the options that are available to best treat your oral health situation and meet your goals.
-If you are new to the practice, we recommend that you make an appointment for a two-hour initial consultation and exam.
+Dr. Hagood and Dr. Wilkins together will compassionately and carefully guide you in understanding the options that are available to best treat your oral health situation and meet your goals.
+If you are new to the practice, we recommend that you make an appointment for a initial consultation and exam.
 During your consultation, you will learn what is possible for your oral health circumstances and the estimated associated costs.
-If you are a patient of ours and considering implant treatment, feel free to reach out and schedule time with Dr. Hagood to discuss what is most appropriate for you.
+If you are a patient of ours and considering implant treatment, feel free to reach out and schedule time to discuss what is most appropriate for you.